BitGo/api-ts/packages/typed-express-router/README.md

 ## Goals

 - Define Express routes that are associated with routes in an api-ts `apiSpec`
-- Augment the existing Express request with the decoded request object
+- Augment the existing Express request with the decoded request object and api-ts route metadata
 - Augment the existing Express response with a type-checked `encode` function
 - Allow customization of what to do on decode/encode errors, per-route if desired
 - Allow action to be performed after an encoded response is sent, per-route if desired
-- Allow routes to be defined with path that is different than the one specified in the `httpRoute` (e.g. for aliases)
+- Allow routes to define alias routes with path that is different than the one specified in the `httpRoute`
 - Follow the express router api as closely as possible otherwise

 ## Non-Goals